 If his goal is to start his own business and leave his job in the long-term, the individual could significantly increase his wealth a lot quicker if he focused on establishing his business and putting all the money there.
 He would also need to give the company more of his time, which means it could interfere with his full-time job - a risk he could be willing to take.

-On the other hand, if he does not want to retire early and still want to keep his employment benefits and have more time for his personal life, he could just invest his money in stocks and wait for it to grow slowly but consistently over time.
+On the other hand, if he does not want to retire early and still wants to keep his employment benefits and have more time for his personal life, he could just invest his money in stocks and wait for it to grow slowly but consistently over time.

 The aim of wealth growth should be what you are looking for in the long run.

 Many people choose to grow their wealth by creating multiple streams of income - a popular subject that also attracts many fans.
 People choose to take up various additional work to supplement their primary income if they have one.
-The side-jobs could be permanent freelance work, temporary gigs, or even having several small businesses simultaneously.
+The side jobs could be permanent freelance work, temporary gigs, or even having several small businesses simultaneously.
 However, it is not to be confused with passive income since side-jobs require active work on the individual's behalf.
-Passive income can be rental income or stock dividends that does not require additional work.
+Passive income can be rental income or stock dividends that do not require additional work.